 - 1 teaspoon aloe vera gel

 Combine egg white, carrot, and aloe vera in a small bowl.
-Beat mixture together with a fork until frothy (about 1 minute).
+Beat the mixture together with a fork until frothy (about 1 minute).

-Tea tree oil is an amazing and highly potent skincare ingredient with the ability to do more than just banish acne.
+Tea tree essential oil is an amazing and highly potent skincare ingredient with the ability to do more than just banish acne.
 It’s antibacterial [source]—zapping zits by killing the acne-promoting bacteria.

-- 4 tablespoons aloe vera gel
+- 4 tablespoon aloe vera gel

 - ½ peeled cucumber

 Avocado face masks are super soothing for dry, dehydrated skin.
-The healthy fats in avocado help maintain moisture in the epidermal layer of the skin, keeping it soft and supple, while the omega-fatty acids soothe inflammation, facial redness, and irritation [source].
+The healthy fats in avocado help maintain moisture in the epidermal layer of the skin, keeping it soft and supple, while the omega-3 fatty acids soothe inflammation, facial redness, and irritation [source].
 Avocado oil has also been shown to increase collagen production when applied to the skin [source].

 - ¼ mashed avocado